 These courses and webinars are presented by Dr Abigail Fisher, educational psychologist.
 If there is anything you would like to see added, please let us know.

-This mini-course, Dr Abigail Fisher, Educational Psychologist, will help you navigate your child’s EHCP Annual Review with confidence.
+Dr Abigail Fisher, Educational Psychologist, will help you navigate your child’s EHCP Annual Review with confidence.
 You’ve got the EHCP in place, but it’s only the start of the process.
-She describes what should happen and when, what the legal process is and your rights are, and ideas about how to make the process as useful as possible, to help ensure your child is well supported and their needs are met.
+She describes what should happen and when, what the legal process is and what your rights are.
+She will share ideas about how to make the process as useful as possible, to help ensure your child is well supported and their needs are met.

 This course by Dr Abigail Fisher helps parents struggling with anxiety and misinformation about the EHCP process.
 It enables parents to make sense of this process and understand more about what you can do to influence it.
 It covers 4 main areas: (1) Why do you need an EHCP?
 (2) What's the process (3) Essential tips on getting a useful plan (4) Look at some reports and tips on drafting a plan